NameRead — never mispronounce a name again

 1. Name Setup with Pronunciation Input

 Users can type phonetic spelling or record their name in the Zoom account profile.
-This ensures every participant controls how their name is heard and represented.

 Why: Without recorded names, no pronunciation feature can exist.